Technorely/tendermint/docs/tendermint-core/how-to-read-logs.md

 I[10-04|13:54:30.388] Starting TimeoutTicker                       module=consensus impl=TimeoutTicker
 ```

-Notice the second row where Tendermint Core reports that "This node is a
+Notice the second row where Tenderely Core reports that "This node is a
 validator".
 It also could be just an observer (regular node).

 Next we replay all the messages from the WAL.